| The discussion on the strategic

 polemic, based on Comrade Hansen’s document as well as the

 discussion article he wrote before the world congress.
+1. Comrade Hansen may consider

 that the majority of the international leadership has abruptly